DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Methodology: Scalable and Accurate Resilience Analysis for DNNs by DeepVigor+

 \subsection{DeepVigor+: Fault Resilience Analysis for DNNs}

-In this section, the steps of DeepVigor+ are presented.
-Fig.~\ref{fig:deepvigor+method} illustrates the steps of the DeepVigor+ methodology for fault resilience analysis of DNNs against single faults.
-The method's objective is to provide the Vulnerability Factor (VF) for layers and the entire DNN model when a single fault happens in activations or weights.
+In this subsection, the steps of DeepVigor+ are presented.
+Fig.~\ref{fig:deepvigor+method} illustrates the approach of the DeepVigor+ methodology for fault resilience analysis of CNNs against single faults.
+The method's objective is to provide the Vulnerability Factor (VF) for layers and the entire CNN model when a single fault happens in activations or weights.

-The inputs of the method are a pre-trained CNN and validation data in a dataset.
+The inputs of the method are a pre-trained CNN and test data in a dataset.
 During the analysis, an OFMap or output channel is targeted, and multiple steps are taken to provide the VF metrics: